 Flam is a festival for Live Art in Amsterdam.

 FLAM was founded in 2011 by artists Rose Akras and Dirk-Jan Jager.
 The trigger for setting up such manifestation was the success both artists reached with the performance art program 'Between Heaven and Earth', in the Oude Kerk in Amsterdam, as part of the Museumnacht 2010.
 The project won the first prize as best Museumnacht program and in that same year, both artists participated in performance art festivals in Brazil: VERBO at Galeria Vermelho in São Paulo, and MIP II in Belo Horizonte.
 Based on this experiences and anticipating the potential grow of live art based on the cross-fertilisation between disciplines, they started with a pilot event at Arti et Amicitiae art spaces.
 FLAM became the first recurrent festival happening in gallery spaces in the Netherlands, dedicated to live art as a genre which is not tied to a discipline or conventional relations of duration, public or space.
 FLAM operates as a group exhibition presenting works with background in various art languages that have in common the urge to be presented live.

 Mission and identity

-As a non-institutional event, created by and for artists, it offers freedom for artists to experiment, taking risks together with the artists, presenting in each edition the young and unknown, premieres and experiments, but not only.
+As a non-institutional event, created by and for artists, it offers freedom for artists to experiment, taking risks together with the artists.
+Each edition presents the young and unknown, premieres and experiments, but not only.

-FLAM function as a platform to stimulate Dutch based and international performance art to meet and exchange and has had valuable collaborations with VERBO (São Paulo), MIP (Belo Horizonte); PAE Performance Art Events; PAS Performance Art Studies; MPA Berlin, Venice International Performance Art Week, Dansmakers, Frascati Theater, If I can’t Dance I don’t want to be part of your Revolution, among others.
+FLAM function as a platform to stimulate Dutch based and international performance art and has had valuable collaborations with VERBO (São Paulo), MIP (Belo Horizonte); PAE Performance Art Events; PAS Performance Art Studies; MPA Berlin, Venice International Performance Art Week, Dansmakers, Frascati Theater, If I can’t Dance I don’t want to be part of your Revolution, among others.
 FLAM has recently joined forces with BuzzCut in Glasgow, Les Urbaines in Lausanne and The Rhubarb Festival in Toronto, to exchange experiences and promote artists and their works.